 In short, free web hosting can work in a pinch.
 But in the majority of cases, it’s worth paying for a reputable, professional hosting provider.

 Get the Most from Your Hosting With WP Engine

 Here at WP Engine, we understand what it takes to create an exceptional WordPress website.
 Plus, we provide more than just web hosting.

 Our Digital Experience Platform (DXP) brings you everything you need to build the best websites, including exceptional developer resources.
-We have hosting plans and pricing options for all your project needs!
+Find WP Engine pricing and hosting plans for all your project needs!